erikologic/ski-game-tdd/README.md

 ## Description

 A simple browser based game where the player has to go down a ski slope avoiding obstacles.
-Built it to learn browser Canvas and TDD'ing videogames.
+I have built it mainly to learn browser Canvas and TDD'ing videogames.

 ## How to play